224028162/Lab_04/README.md

 # Lab_04 – Interactive Student Registration Form

-## Student Info
-- Name: Vianca CN Ipinge
-- Student No.: 223020044

 ## Description
-This lab implements a registration form where students can input their details The form validates inputs and generates a profile card upon submission.

-## Features
+The goal of this lab is to build a student registration form to help students practice builing an accessible interactive registration formusing javascript, html and css.

+## This lab includes features of:
-- Accessible registration form (labels, aria-live feedback).
+Accessible registration form (labels, aria-live feedback).
-- Inline validation (email format, required fields, year selection).
+Inline validation (email format, required fields, year selection).
-- Profile cards dynamically rendered with JavaScript.
+Profile cards dynamically rendered with JavaScript.
-- Summary table updated with each profile submission.
+Summary table updated with each profile submission.
-- Remove feature: deletes both the card and table row.
+Remove feature: deletes both the card and table row.

 ## Languages used
 HTML: semantic structure (form, table, sections)